- Personal Injury

 At The Law Offices of John Phebus, our Glendale DUI lawyers are regularly called upon to defend people facing intoxicated driving charges in the greater Phoenix area along Highway 101, Interstates 1-10 and I-17 and other Arizona roadways in Maricopa, Pinal, Yavapai and Yuma counties.
-Effective legal representation in your case depends on how quickly you get a DUI defense lawyer on your case to investigate the facts.
-As experienced DUI defense attorneys, we can explain the sobriety tests and the likely outcome of your case.
+Effective legal representation in your DUI case depends on how quickly you get a defense attorney on your case to investigate the facts.
+As experienced DUI defense lawyers, we can explain the sobriety tests and the likely outcome of your case.
 We can advise you on whether to negotiate a plea agreement for a lesser charge or fight the DUI charge in court.
 Additionally, we will thoroughly prepare you for your court appearances, and be by your side every step of the way.
 Our law firm has over 20 years of extensive experience representing criminal cases and traffic violations throughout Maricopa County and Arizona.
 Contact our lawyers today to schedule a free consultation.

-Arizona law distinguishes four levels of drunk driving, with graduated penalties for each.
+Arizona law distinguishes four levels of intoxicated driving, with graduated penalties for each.
 Driving under the influence of drugs carries the same penalties as alcohol DUI except MVD revokes your driver’s license for one year.

 Federal law (and Arizona law) has a lower allowable blood-alcohol threshold (.04) for commercial truck drivers and those with a commercial driver’s license to be charged with DUI.
 A Glendale criminal lawyer will be able to help you determine the possible consequences for your charges based on your BAC.

 Arizona levies tough DUI penalties for those convicted of impaired driving.
 Sentencing depends on the level and circumstances of intoxication, prior DUI convictions and the court where your case is heard.
-First time offenders will serve a minimum of 24 hours and up to 10 days in jail, while a second or third offense may result in substantial jail or prison time.
-Other criminal penalties include fines, alcohol and substance abuse treatment, traffic survival school, community service, and the installation of ignition interlock devices.
-In addition, the MVD will suspend your driver’s license for a period of time, and your auto insurance rates may skyrocket.
+First time offenders will serve a minimum of 24 hours and up to 10 days in jail, while a second or third offense may result in substantial prison or jail time.
+Other criminal penalties include expensive fines, alcohol and substance abuse treatment, traffic survival school, community service, and the installation of ignition interlock devices.
+In addition, the MVD will suspend your driver’s license and driving privileges for a period of time, and your auto insurance rates may skyrocket.
 It is wise to have a skilled Glendale DUI lawyer fighting to protect your driving record at all stages through the legal process.
 Let us help you from start to finish.